mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 data properly, you can just choose to use a different one by someone who you trust more.

-### email

-Email is a famous case of this: if I sign up for an email account with Outlook, I don't have to use a proprietary Outlook client.
+**Email** is a famous case of this: if I sign up for an email account with Outlook, I don't have to use a proprietary Outlook client.
 I _could_ if I wanted, and I imagine that there may be some features that Microsoft has added specifically to the Outlook website and apps, but since they claim to conform to the _open_ email specifications, I can just choose to use a different one.

 On top of that, email is _federated_, which means that if I didn't like Outlook's services, I could switch to a different provider and _still_ be able